archivesspace/archivesspace/migrations/README.md

 # Getting started

-  * Install nokogiri, json-schema, psych
+Install nokogiri, json-schema, psych

-  * Run import.rb like so
+Basic usage of import.rb is like this:

-         $ import.rb [-n ] (DRY RUN) -i {importer-name} [-s {path/to/your/data/file.ext}] [-x {path/to/your/crosswalk/file.yaml}]
+	$ import.rb -i {importer-name} [-s {path/to/your/data/file.ext}] [-x {crosswalk-name}]

 # Using the import tool

-## Running imports
+## Running a test import (example)

-  * Navigate to this directory (migrations)

-  * Run the importer like this

-				$./import.rb [ OPTIONS ] [ @IMPORTER ARGS ]
+You can follow the steps below to run an example import

+Step 1: Follow the steps in the global README and start the application on port 8089

+Step 2: Open the 'migrations' directory

+	$ cd migrations

+Step 3: Create an empty repository and vocabulary and note their IDs

+	$ rake import:make_repo
+	$ rake import:make_vocab

+Step 4: Run a test import using the following options

+	$./import.rb -r {REPO_ID} -v {VOCAB_ID} -i xml -x ead -s examples/ead/afcu.xml

+You can see the records that have been created using rake:

+	$ rake import:list_objects[{REPO_ID}]
+	$ rake import:list_subjects[{VOCAB_ID}]

-  * To see all importer flags, run
+To see all importer flags, run

 	$./import.rb -h

-  * To find out what importers are available, and what to pass them
+To find out what importers are available, and what to pass them

 	$./import.rb -l

 ## Adding an Importer

-  * You can create an importer and add it to the importers directory
+You can create an importer and add it to the importers directory

-  * The first line of your file must be
+The first line of your file must be

 				ASpaceImporter.importer :foo do # 'foo' is the unique key for this importer

-  * You must define two methods, self.profile and run.
-See examples.
+You must define two methods, self.profile and run.
+See examples or contact the development team for more info.